General Policies (Chapter 1)

 No Retaliation for Filing or Assisting with a Complaint of Sexual Harassment

-Retaliation against any individual for making a good faith complaint of sexual harassment or for assisting in good faith in the investigation of such a complaint is illegal and will not be tolerated.
+Retaliation against any individual for making a good faith complaint formally or informally of sexual harassment or for assisting in good faith in the investigation of such a complaint is prohibited.
 All acts of retaliation are subject to disciplinary action.
-Individuals who believe they have been subject to retaliation should immediately report their concerns to the Director of Institutional Diversity and Equity.
+Individuals who believe they have been subject to retaliation should immediately report their concerns to the Chief Diversity Officer.

 Commitment to Awareness and Response Training

 The College provides regular sexual harassment awareness and response training programs for supervisors and individuals identified with responsibilities in this policy.
 Additionally, the College informs the community about what constitutes sexual harassment and our moral and ethical commitment to ending sexual harassment.